 - Discourages or does not add to a proliferation of labeling schemes around the world; and

-PepsiCo uses nutrition and health claims on-pack and through other marketing channels to provide consumers with relevant nutrition or product information to help them make informed choices.
-If we make a health or nutrition claim, or when we add a nutrient for fortification purposes, we provide information in accordance with local regulations or guidelines, and where those do not exist we use, at a minimum, those set out by Codex (including Codex CAC/GL 23-1997 Guidelines for Use of Nutrition and Health Claims and CAC/GL 9-1987 General Principles for Addition of Essential Nutrients to Foods).
-Our internal guidance on fortification refers to the WHO/FAO Guidelines on food fortification with micronutrients (2006) where appropriate.
+PepsiCo uses nutrition and health claims on-pack and through other marketing channels to provide consumers with relevant nutrition or product information to enable informed choices.
+If we make a health or nutrition claim, or when we add a nutrient for fortification purposes, we provide information in accordance with local regulations or guidelines and where those do not exist, we use, at a minimum, those set out by Codex (including Codex CAC/GL 23-1997 Guidelines for Use of Nutrition and Health Claims and CAC/GL 9-1987 General Principles for Addition of Essential Nutrients to Foods).
+Our internal guidance on fortification refers to the World Health Organization/Food and Agriculture Organization Guidelines on food fortification with micronutrients (2006) where appropriate.

-Claims may also need approval from a Regional PepsiCo Claims Council (PCC).
-PCCs are comprised of a cross functional team with representation from Legal, Regulatory Affairs, and Nutrition Sciences departments as well as others who may be required on an ad hoc basis.
-The first PCC was first established in the U.S., and regional PCCs have since been set up in all of our operating divisions.
-We believe this process ensures that claims are properly substantiated regardless of whether local laws regarding health claims are in place.
+Claims may also need approval from a regional PepsiCo Claims Council (PCC).
+PCCs are comprised of a cross-functional team with representation from Legal, Regulatory Affairs and Nutrition Sciences departments as well as others who may be required on an ad hoc basis.
+The first PCC was established in the U.S. and regional PCCs have since been set up in all of our sectors.
+We believe this process helps ensure that claims are properly substantiated regardless of whether local laws regarding health claims are in place.

-PepsiCo will continue to ensure our labels provide consumers with easy-to-understand information about the nutritional content of our products, and comply with nutrition labeling requirements wherever our products are sold.
-As we strive to become PepsiCo Positive, we are also exploring ways to empower consumers with transparent environmental labeling on our key products by 2030.
+PepsiCo will continue aiming to ensure our labels provide consumers with easy-to-understand information about the nutritional content of our products and complying with labeling requirements wherever our products are sold.
+As we strive to reach our pep+ (PepsiCo Positive) goals, we are also exploring ways to empower consumers with transparent environmental information about our key products.